Actively Recruiting

 - Corticosteroid injection to the shoulder within the past 6 weeks

-- Cognitive impairments interfering with clinical tasks or attention shift-based exercises
+- Cognitive impairments that may interfere with the ability to perform clinical tasks or execute attention shift-based exercises

 AI-Screening